In this guide we will answer what is sample rate in audio, the difference between bitrate, audio quality, and the most popular sample rates.

 The higher the sample rate, the more information must be stored.
 Once you have enough information, everything else is just bonus data that isn’t needed.

-The only reason 96000 Hz is used for professional recordings is that it can take advantage of modern hard drive and memory sizes.
+The only reason 96000 Hz is used for professional recordings is that it can take advantage of modern hard drives and memory sizes.
 The higher the sample rate, the more space a recording needs.

 A 48 kHz file uses about half as much storage space as a 96 kHz file.
 However, if you are recording at 48 kHz, you have to use a lower bit depth.